-16. Financial Instruments
+15. Financial Instruments

 The fair values of the Company's cash and cash equivalents, accounts receivable and trade and other payables approximate their carrying values because of the short-term nature of these instruments.
-The Company's reclamation bond approximates fair value as the expected proceeds on redemption approximate its carrying value.
+The Company's reclamation deposits approximate fair value as the expected proceeds on redemption approximate its carrying value.
+See Note 15(f) for fair values of contingent shares receivable and marketable securities and investments.